 Grace Period – The period of time after the due date of a payment during which the policy will remain in force without any penalty.
 After the grace period runs out, the policy will cancel if no payment is made.

 Expiration Date – The ending date of an insurance policy.
 After the insurance policy expires, the insured would have to restart or renew a policy.

-Policy fee – A fee the company charges to issue the policy, and is non-refundable and fully earned.
+Policy Fee – A fee the insurance company charges to issue the policy, which is non-refundable and fully earned.

 Concealment – Failure to disclose the facts which could void an insurance policy

 Policy Period – The time frame of a policy that is in force, during the effective and expiration dates.

 Underwriting – The process that each policy will go through so that the insurance company can decide to insure the risk or not.
 Underwriting determines who is insured and how much in insurance premiums to charge the insured.

 Insured – The customer or client that is covered by the policy.

 Insurer – The insurance company that is covering the customer, or insured.

 Customization – Additional equipment that has been added to a vehicle after it has been purchased from the manufacturer, altering or changing the original vehicle model.
 Coverage can be purchased to insure these additions added by the insured, such as special rims or stereo equipment that has been upgraded.